Hexatona/AITTSMaker/readme.txt

 b)  python AITTSMaker.py "C:\AITTSMaker\Examples\The Wonderful Wizard of Oz.txt"

 this will start the audiobook process.
 You'll know it's working when you see clips of text showing up on screen.
+Note: this can take a bit of time, as it loads the model, so be patient.

 TIPS N TRICKS